elijahbal/android-clean-architecture-boilerplate/readme.md

 # Android Clean Architecture Boilerplate

+_notice: I'm keeping this fork alive by merging other's contribution faster than the original upstream maintainers but do not claim any ownership on this package. elijahbal_

 Welcome 👋 We hope this boilerplate is not only helpful to other developers, but also that it helps to educate in the area of architecture.
 We created this boilerplate for a few reasons:

 1. To experiment with modularisation